thomaspdean/HEM-Backend/README.md

 # Email API

 Backend API for sending emails from the Higher Ed Med mobile app.
-All pushes to this repo automatically deploy a new version to vercel.
+All pushes to this repo automatically deploy a new version to vercel

 ## Environment Variables